Medical Physics

 Degree Requirements

 A minimum of 98 credit hours (48 of which are clinical rotations) and a minimum overall GPA of 3.0 are required for the D.M.P. degree.
 The student is required to demonstrate intellectual command of the subject area and proficiency in all aspects of their chosen clinical specialization.
 A Core Knowledge Exam (CKE) shall be scheduled for all first year DMP students.
 The students have two opportunities to take and pass the CKE before the start of the second year.
 Failure to pass is an automatic dismissal from the program.
+The American Board of Radiology Medical Physics Part 1 Exam must be taken before graduation.

 DMP students are required to complete eight hours of community service/volunteer hours each academic year.
 Students may choose where to complete these hours.
-They are encouraged to complete hours as a team, join an established volunteer activity within the university, or in the community, or participate in local ‘Days of Service’.
+They are encouraged to complete hours as a team, join an established volunteer activity within the university, or in the community, or participate in local ‘Days of Service.'

 D.M.P. - Therapy Track